mosaicml/composer/docs/source/trainer/using_the_trainer.rst

    $ composer -n 8 run_trainer.py

 For multiple GPUs, the ``batch_size`` for each dataloader should be the per-device batch size.
-For example, to use a batch size of 2048, with data parallel across 8 GPUs, the dataloader should have ``batch_size=256``.
+For example, to use a total batch size of 2048 with data parallel across 8 GPUs the dataloader should set ``batch_size=256``.

 .. warning::